kejar31/VoronMods/CB-C2/Readme.md

 This is a mount for CW2 with a cover to protect from the Z-Chain on the 2.4, Trident and Switchwire

-Note: This is a Beta and has not been tested with it being wired up etc just yet (AKA and work in progress) Things are subject to change
+Note: This is a Beta and has not been tested all wired up just yet (AKA and work in progress) Things are subject to change

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate?hosted_button_id=EN8E4MTBQRZ3J)